samhains/clooi-backrooms/README.md

 #### Changing default options

 The default options for the CLI app are stored in `settings.js`, under `cliOptions`.
 You can change the default options by modifying this file.
 The changes to the settings will take effect when the file is saved.

+Secrets and environment-specific values (API keys, ports, hosts, paths) should be defined via environment variables in `.env` (loaded by `dotenv/config` in both CLI and server entrypoints).
+See `.env.example` for the expected variables.

 The system prompt (passed as a request parameter for Claude, prepended to prompt for Infrastruct, injected after Bing's normal system prompt) defaults are stored in text files in `contexts/` specified separately for each client in `settings.js/cliOptions`.
 You can change the content of the files to change the default system prompt and context, or point to different files in `settings.js`, or write the desired system prompt string directly in `settings.js`.
 The `contexts/` folder also contains alternative system prompts.